 - Home Remedies

 What is hypothermia?

 Body temperature, when discussing hypothermia, is usually termed "core" temperature.
-This temperature is the internal temperature inside the body.
-It's a measurement is most accurately done by a rectal thermometer, a rectal probe thermometer that has a constant temperature readout or by a bladder or esophageal temperature device.
+This temperature is the temperature measured inside the body.
+It's a measurement that is most accurately done by a rectal thermometer, a rectal probe thermometer that has a constant temperature readout, or by a bladder or esophageal temperature device.
 Temperatures taken by other methods may not adequately measure core temperature.

 What are the risk factors for hypothermia?